d-prieto/2025IBComputerScienceCaseStudy/Context-definitions.md

 - https://www.ibm.com/topics/convolutional-neural-networks
 - https://research.google/blog/audiolm-a-language-modeling-approach-to-audio-generation/

+### Discourse Integration
+(Also known as Contextual Analysis) is when a program also takes contextual clues of the text in order to understand it.

+For example if the program sees "This is not true", it is hard to understand what exactly is being reffered to by "this."
+By looking at the sentance before and after (context) it will be more clear, what the text is talking about

+### Lexical analysis
+(Also known as Morphological analysis) is the process of the program breaking the text down into paragraphs, sentences, and words.
+Using this, the text is not analysed as a whole, but words are seen as components.
+### Pragmatic analysis
+Is a process of the program deriving meaning from the cultural norms of the text.
+For example, if the text sees "I heart you" it will understand that here the noun heart replaces the verb "love" and Pragmatic analysis is used to understand this.
+### Semantic analysis
+Is used to undertsand the literal meaning of the words, without any non-direct meaning or interpretation to analyse the text for meaningfulness.
+For example such sentance as "hot ice-cream" will not be flagged as okay, because it's literla meaning is unclear.
+### Syntactical analysis
+is used to analyse the proper order of the wording.
+It is able to transform the words a bit in order to make sense of the sentance.
+For example if the sentence "train is going station to the Fred,"
 ## Natural language processing model
 [Define what is it and the difference between this concept, an LLM and the concept of Natural Language Understanding]